 - 4 egg whites

-- To a high speed blender (such as a Vitamix), add the frozen butternut squash, coconut milk, egg yolks, dates, coconut oil, ginger, tapioca flour, millet flour, brown rice flour, pumpkin pie spice, baking powder and water.
+- To a high speed blender, add the frozen butternut squash, coconut milk, egg yolks, dates, coconut oil, ginger, tapioca flour, millet flour, brown rice flour, pumpkin pie spice, baking powder and water.
 Process on high until mixture is smooth and creamy.
 Pour the mixture into a separate bowl and set batter aside.